peige07/EDA-SurvivorContestants/README.md

   5. Visualize in Tableau

 *The following questions will be answered:*
-- What is the average age of a survivor winner?
+- What is the mean age of a Survivor candidate?
-- What percent of contestants over 40 make it to the merge?
+- What is the mean age of a Survivor winner?
-- What percent of players over 40 win Survivor?
+- What percent of contestants in various age categories make it to the merge?
-- Does age have an impact on someone's ability to win Survivor?
+- What percent of players in various age categories win Survivor?

-Please view the JupyterLab notebook to view the data analysis.
+- Does age have an impact on a contestant's ability to win Survivor?